 From the main entrance of Sugar Mountain, it’s an easy 7.5 miles drive to the entrance gate.
 From the mountain, turn right onto NC 184.
 At the stoplight, turn right on NC 105.
 At the intersection with US 221, head north.

 Grandfather Profile Trail

 Just two miles from the main entrance to Sugar Mountain is the Profile Trail trailhead.
 This popular hike climbs the “backside” of the mountain – not part of the paid attraction area that includes the Swinging Bridge.
-This strenuous hike of 7.2 miles roundtrip has an elevation gain of 1,800 feet before merging with the Grandfather Trail along the crest.
-Continue another half mile up to Calloway Peak.
 This trail is part of the State Park, so there is no admission fee.
-Trailhead Location: 4198 NC Highway 105 N, Banner Elk (across from Pedalin’ Pig BBQ).
-Go to the State Park Website for updates.
+See our Profile Trail Guide.